veeqtoh/cashier-paystack/README.md

 }
 ```

-Next, define a route to your Cashier controller within your routes/web.php file or update the route that came out-of-the-box:
+Next, define a route to your Cashier controller within your routes/web.php file to overwrite the default webhook route that came out-of-the-box with this package:
 ```php

 use App\Http\Controllers\WebhookController